 If you are among the haters, please note that it is made by a distillation process similar to making whiskey, so back away from the bar and put down that single malt, pahdna.
 In fact, it is made in a similar manner to making barbecue!

 As shown in the illustration from Colgin, hardwood sawdust or chips are heated in a tank until they smolder but not burn (1).
 The gases and particles are cooled so that they condense and liquefy usually with the help of water (2 – 3).
 It is then refined (5 – 11) and filtered (12) to remove impurities, and then aged in oak barrels (14).
 This is, in fact, similar to the way smoke flavors food.
 It condenses on the food which is cooler than the smoke.
 You can read more about the process in my article on wood and smoke.

-Above are three beer cans we painted white.
+Above are three beer cans I painted white.
 The one on the left was filled with ice water and the middle one was empty.
-They both went into a Weber Smokey Mountain with two wood chunks for about an hour.
+They both went into a smoker for about an hour.
 The one on the right sat on my desk.
 As you can see, smoke is attracted to cool surfaces, a process called thermophoresis.

 “Liquid smoke, at least the better grades, is designed to minimize bitter flavors and known carcinogenic compounds, while maximizing smoke-like flavor and color.
 Because liquid smoke contains only a subset of all the combustion products produced in a wood fire, and in different proportions, the bottled flavor is not a perfect reproduction of a fire pit.
 However, combined with herbs, spices, sauces, and even charred veggies, the results can be close to real barbecue.”